 26 Aug 6 Powerful Financial Advice for Millennials (Pt 2 of 2)

 Editor’s note: This is a two-part series.
 In the first part, we learned about the concept of money, the origin of money, how to take control of your financial future, and how to protect your wealth.
 To get the full picture of the writer’s advice, read the first series here before continuing with this part.

 Financial advice #3: Be motivated to win the game of money

 “Push yourself because no one else is going to do it for you.”- Anonymous

 Take ownership of your thoughts, direction, and reality.
 Refuse to be hemmed in by the circumstances of life.
 Fan the embers of your imagination, and then chase it down wherever it may lead you.
 Sink yourself wholly into a cause that is bigger than yourself.

 If you’re going to do anything, push yourself to see how far you can go.
 Have a discontent with average.
-Ambition and desire are the currency for actualizing anything worthwhile.
+Ambition and desire are the currency for actualizing anything worthwhile in life.
 Without these keys, you’re almost destined to be average.
 Be the best at what you do!

 “Success is your duty, obligation, and responsibility.
 You won’t get much done if you only grind on the days you feel good.
 Be great because nothing else pays. ” – Grant Cardone

 You cannot reach for heights unknown if you don’t feel worthy.
 You cannot be exceptional if you don’t believe in yourself.
 Regardless of who you are or how old you are, every victory is first won in the mind; you must see it, to become it.
 Until you see it, you cannot have it.